Skip to main content

 Admission Requirements

-Applicants should possess adequate undergraduate preparation in biology with a minimum 3.0 GPA in science and math courses.
+Applicants should possess adequate undergraduate preparation in biology or a related discipline with a minimum 3.0 GPA in science and math courses.
+Research experience can bolster applications when the 3.0 GPA minimum is not met.

 Suggested courses include biology (a minimum of 18 upper-division credits); chemistry (a minimum of eight upper-division credits, including two semesters of organic chemistry or one semester of organic chemistry and another of biochemistry); physics (two semesters); mathematics (such as a course in calculus).
 A formal minor is not permitted.